Critically Evaluating Information

 Evaluating Library Resources

 Books and database articles should be evaluated to determine their credibility and relevance to your topic before selecting them for a research assignment.
-Use the criteria below to help you evaluate these resources.
-Note: Titles below marked with an asterisk * are in hardcopy in the Oviatt Library--click the link to get location information.
+Use the CRAAP test below to help you evaluate whether a source is right for your research.

 - What are the qualifications of the author, publisher, or organization responsible for the content of the resource?